-Average size in all of America is just 5.57 inches, despite what some states might claim.
+The average size in all of America is just 5.57 inches, despite what some states might claim.
 Most studies are done through indirect methods (like measuring condom sizes ordered by mail), so it’s hard to take some of these studies seriously.

 One experiment carried out by a male sexuality clinic found that the three states with the largest self-reported sizes were Alabama with 7.44 inches, Louisiana at 7.15, and West Virginia with 7.00.
 The rest of the states, starting with Vermont at 6.98, all came in below 7 inches.
 Most averaged above 6, with only eight states averaging below.
 Those were Delaware (5.22), New Mexico (5.36), Maryland (5.50), Georgia (5.69), and Rhode Island (5.83).

-Big caveat about this: All sizes are self-reported, which might be why the sizes come in at least an inch above what the BJUI study shows.
+A big caveat about this: All sizes are self-reported, which might be why the sizes come in at least an inch above what the BJUI study shows.

 What is the average size by race or ethnicity?

-It’s always dangerous of mixing race or ethnicity with any topic, because we should be wary of spreading stereotypes, even if we think they’re harmless or “good” for one race or another.
+It’s always dangerous of mixing race or ethnicity with any topic because we should be wary of spreading stereotypes, even if we think they’re harmless or “good” for one race or another.
 The subject of penis sizes is no different.

 Let’s get this out of the way quickly: The BJUI review couldn’t find credible evidence of differences between races on average penis sizes.